sergibarroso/wireguard-vpn-setup/README.md

   # The output of `wg genkey` for the server.
   PrivateKey = <SERVER_PRIVATE_KEY>

+  # Set DNS resolver to our VPN client, preventing DNS leaks.
+  DNS = 10.222.0.2

-  # Enable traffic to be passed from the client network to the private subnet of the server
+  # Route all traffic coming from the client network to the WireGuard interface
+  PreUp = sysctl -w net.ipv4.ip_forward=1

+  # Enable NAT:
+  PostUp = iptables -t nat -A POSTROUTING -o %i -j MASQUERADE

+  # Allowing any traffic from lan0 (internal) to go over %i (tunnel):
+  PostUp = iptables -A FORWARD -i lan0 -o %i -j ACCEPT

+  # Allowing traffic from %i (tunnel) to go back over lan0 (internal).
+Since we specify the state RELATED, ESTABLISHED it
+  # will be limited to connection initiated from the internal network.
+Blocking external traffic trying to initiate a new
+  # connection:
+  PostUp = iptables -A FORWARD -i %i -o lan0 -m state --state RELATED,ESTABLISHED -j ACCEPT

+  # Allowing the NanoPi’s own loopback traffic:
+  PostUp = iptables -A INPUT -i lo -j ACCEPT

+  # Allowing computers on the local network to ping the NanoPi:
+  PostUp = iptables -A INPUT -i lan0 -p icmp -j ACCEPT

+  # Allowing SSH from the internal network:
+  PostUp = iptables -A INPUT -i lan0 -p tcp --dport 22 -j ACCEPT

+  # Allowing all traffic initiated by the NanoPi to return.
+This is the same state principal as earlier:
+  PostUp = iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT

+  # If traffic doesn’t match any of the the rules specified it will be dropped:
+  PostUp = iptables -P FORWARD DROP
+  PostUp = iptables -P INPUT DROP
+  PostUp = iptables -L

-  PostUp = iptables -A FORWARD -i %i -j ACCEPT; iptables -t nat -A POSTROUTING -o <LAN_NETWORK_INTERFACE> -j MASQUERADE PostDown = iptables -D FORWARD -i %i -j ACCEPT; iptables -t nat -D POSTROUTING -o <LAN_NETWORK_INTERFACE> -j MASQUERADE
+  PreDown = iptables -D FORWARD -i %i -j ACCEPT; iptables -D FORWARD -o %i -j ACCEPT; iptables -t nat -D POSTROUTING -o lan0 -j MASQUERADE
+  PostDown = sysctl -w net.ipv4.ip_forward=0

   [Peer]
   # Configuration for the server's client Peer